FOR THE LOVE OF A WOMAN

 “They will be put back on the train,” said Al. “They’ll go on to another town to be chosen, or not.”

-“What happens to those not taken?”
+“What happens to those not chosen?”

 “I don’t know.
 I suppose they’ll be placed somewhere.”